Linear-Sized Spectral Sparsifiers and the Kadison-Singer Problem: Extension to general case

 \section{Extension to general case}

 In this section, we extend our proof of linear-sized spectral sparsifiers to the general case in which we have no bound on the leverage scores.
-That is, we prove the following: \begin{theorem} [Restatement of Theorem \ref{th:BSS}] Given an undirected, weighted graph $G$ on $n$ vertices and $m$ edges and an arbitrarily small $\epsilon > 0$, $G$ has a reweighted subgraph $H$ with $O(n/\epsilon^2)$ edges such that $H$ is an $\epsilon$-spectral approximation of $G$. \end{theorem} We will use another recursive algorithm to obtain our sparsifier based on the following Theorem: \begin{theorem} Let $G = (V, E)$ be an undirected, weighted graph on $n$ vertices and $m$ edges and define some $\hat{m}, ~\delta$ such that $\hat{m} \geq m$, $\delta \geq 3n/\hat{m}$, and $\delta$ sufficiently small.
+That is, we prove the following: \begin{theorem} [Restatement of Theorem \ref{th:BSS}] Given an undirected, weighted graph $G$ on $n$ vertices and $m$ edges and an $\epsilon$ such that $0 < \epsilon < 1$, there exists a reweighted subgraph $H$ of $G$ with $O(n/\epsilon^2)$ edges such that $H$ is an $\epsilon$-spectral approximation of $G$. \end{theorem} We will use another recursive algorithm to obtain our sparsifier based on the following Theorem: \begin{theorem} Let $G = (V, E)$ be an undirected, weighted graph on $n$ vertices and $m$ edges and define some $\hat{m}, ~\delta$ such that $\hat{m} \geq m$ and $3n/\hat{m} \leq \delta \leq (\ln 2/10c)^2$.
 Then, there exists a reweighted subgraph $H$ of $G$ of size at most $\hat{m}/3 + 6n/\delta$ that is a $10c\sqrt{\delta}$ spectral approximation of $G$. \end{theorem}

 The proof of Theorem \ref{th:rsboundcase} is based largely on the result of Lemma \ref{lem:recappedit} and the proof of Theorem \ref{th:ks-bss1}.
 Since we no longer have a bound on the leverage scores of $G$, we are going to consider separately the ``good edges'' (those that can be bounded by $3n/\hat{m}$) and the ``bad edges'' (those that cannot).
 As expected, the application of Lemma \ref{lem:recappedit} will make the number of good edges linear.
 Unfortunately, we have no such guarantee for our bad edges, but since we cannot have too many of them, the sparsity of the final graph does not suffer too much.
 The quantity $\hat{m}$ is not important to the proof itself, but will be helpful later when we define our algorithm (see Remark \ref{rem:hats}).